mcchannigan/react-help-screen/src/assets/admin.md

 The "Transactions" search allows you to locate placement transactions.

-* Last Name
-    The last name of the placed student.
+* __Last Name:__ The last name of the placed student.
-* First Name
-    The first name of the placed student.
+* __First Name:__ The first name of the placed student.
-* UH Number
-    The UH number of the placed student.
+* __UH Number:__ The UH number of the placed student.
-* Job Type
-    The job type will be one of: On-Campus, Off-Campus, or COOP.
+* __Job Type:__ The job type will be one of: On-Campus, Off-Campus, or COOP.
 This selection determines which transaction types you can search for.
-* HIP Position Number
-    The position number in HIP associated with the transaction's placement.
+* __HIP Position Number:__ The position number in HIP associated with the transaction's placement.
-* COOP Counselor (COOP job type only)
-    This option only appears when you select COOP as the job type.
+* __COOP Counselor (COOP job type only):__ This option only appears when you select COOP as the job type.
 The COOP counselor that is assigned to the placement.
-* Transaction Type
-    The type of transaction.
+* __Transaction Type:__ The type of transaction.
 Transaction types that are not used for the selected job type will be grayed out and disabled.
-* Transaction Status
-    The status of the transaction.
+* __Transaction Status:__ The status of the transaction.

 The "Placements" search allows you to locate placement records.

-* Last Name
-    The last name of the placed student.
+* __Last Name:__ The last name of the placed student.
-* First Name
-    The first name of the placed student.
+* __First Name:__ The first name of the placed student.
-* UH Number
-    The UH number of the placed student.
+* __UH Number:__ The UH number of the placed student.
-* Employer / College / Division
-    The company name (if NONUH) or college / division (if UH) of the supervisor as listed on the job form.
+* __Employer / College / Division:__ The company name (if NONUH) or college / division (if UH) of the supervisor as listed on the job form.
-* Company Type / Department
-    The company type (if NONUH) or department / office (if UH) of the supervisor as listed on the job form.
+* __Company Type / Department:__ The company type (if NONUH) or department / office (if UH) of the supervisor as listed on the job form.
-* Placement Type
-    One of: UH, NONUH, or COOP.
+* __Placement Type:__ One of: UH, NONUH, or COOP.
-* COOP Counselor (COOP only)
-    This option only appears when you select COOP as the placement type.
+* __COOP Counselor (COOP only):__ This option only appears when you select COOP as the placement type.
 The COOP counselor that is assigned to the placement.
-* Status
-    The current status of the placement.
+* __Status:__ The current status of the placement.
-* Payroll Number, Warrant Code, and Account Code (UH only) If specified, you can search for placements that currently have active accounts matching the specified payroll number, warrant code, and/or account code.
+* __Payroll Number, Warrant Code, and Account Code (UH only):__ If specified, you can search for placements that currently have active accounts matching the specified payroll number, warrant code, and/or account code.
 Only active placements that currently have matching accounts will be listed.

 ## UH Placements